src-its/ca-web/content/django_install.md

         mkvirtualenv ca-web

+This will install a standalone version of Python, as well as pip, into an isolated directory structure within your project directory.
+We chose to call our virtual environment newenv, but you should name it something descriptive.
+A directory will be created with the name you select, which will hold the file hierarchy where your packages will be installed.

+---

    **NOTE:** If the `mkvirtualenv` returns a "command not found" error, follow these steps:

    - check that `virtualenvwrapper.sh` is in `/usr/local/bin`; if not, use `locate virtualenvwrapper.sh` and then `ln -s` to the install location